rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 ### Project Description:

 We will be analyzing data from 2007 to 2017 to find trends/correlation between population, unemployment rate, total permit, and crime rate.

+### Data Sources:

+Real Estate Center at Texas A&M University

+Uniform Crime Reporting Statistics: U.S. Department of Justice and Federal Bureau of Investigation

 ### Breakdown of Tasks:
 Investigate and identify data sources